grantfitzsimmons/portfolio/src/content/post/geospecify/index.md

 The first phase involved gathering use cases, information models, and best practices.
 [Ben Norton](https://orcid.org/0000-0002-5819-9134), with his extensive experience in Specify and data science, led this effort.
 He did a fantastic job collecting and evaluating data models from various institutions, helping us navigate the complexities of geological collections.
 Regular meetings with him and our team provided the clarity and direction we needed to move forward.

 I had the privilege of conducting interviews with geological curators and researchers, which provided invaluable insights into the challenges and needs of the community.
-This foundational work was crucial in shaping our approach.
+This foundational work was crucial in shaping our approach since we had never before consulted with so many collections experts in this domain.

 #### Phase 2 (In Progress)